Published: 11/09/2018 By Jayne Beard AssociatesWe are proud to be supporting Gas Safety Week 2018, taking place 17th – 23rd September.

 If you’re a landlord, you are legally obliged to make sure:

-- Pipe-work, appliances and flues provided for tenants are maintained in a safe condition.
+- Gas pipework, appliances and flues provided for tenants are maintained in a safe condition.

-- All appliances and flues provided for tenants use have an annual safety check.
-Set a reminder so you don’t forget at www.staygassafe.co.uk.
+- All gas appliances and flues provided for tenants use have an annual safety check.
+You can set a reminder so you don’t forget at StayGasSafe.co.uk.

-- Maintenance and annual safety checks are carried out by an engineer registered with Gas Safe Register.
+- Maintenance and annual safety checks are carried out by a qualified Gas Safe registered engineer.

 - All gas equipment (including any appliance left by a previous tenant) is safe or otherwise removed before re-letting.